fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 We could also implement other validations into the user creation.
 We could check that the username is long enough, that the username only consists of permitted characters, or that the password is strong enough.
 Implementing these functionalities is left as an optional exercise.

-Before we move onward, let's add an initial implementation of a route handler that returns all of the users in the database:
+Before we move onward, let's add an initial implementation of a route handler that returns all of the users in the database in the <i>controllers/users.js</i> file:

 ```js
 usersRouter.get('/', async (request, response) => {